 Anxiety is one of the most common non-motor symptoms experienced in Parkinson’s and impacts daily living and can intensity PD symptomology and movement performance.
 It has not been understood specifically how symptoms of anxiety or stress relate to sensory deficits, and whether this may interact with movement behaviour.
 The proposed research will focus on understanding how changes within the sensory system might contribute to anxiety and interfere with movement control in patients with PD.

-This study will be held at the University of Waterloo and will take approximately 3 hours.
-Participation in this study involves filling out some questionnaires about various aspects of movement and behaviour that may impact day-to-day life.
-During the study you will perform some walking tests both in and out of different virtual environments by wearing a virtual reality headset.
-There is ample opportunity to take breaks.
-During these walking tasks, we will also measure your heart rate and sweat responses.
-Therefore, we will need to place some electrodes on your chest and fingers.
-We will also perform a few tests to assess your balance and your sensory system.
+This study was held at the University of Waterloo and took approximately 3 hours.
+Participation in this study involved filling out questionnaires about various aspects of movement and behaviour that may impact day-to-day life.
+During the study participants performed walking tests both in and out of different virtual environments by wearing a virtual reality headset.
+During these walking tasks, we measured heart rate and sweat responses.
+We also performed a few tests to assess balance and sensory system.

 PIGD: Postural instability Gait Disorder Rating Scale Validation